maendeleolab/maendeleolab/README.md

 - 💬 Who am I ...

 	I am Patrick Bisselele.
-	Maendeleolab stands for developement and progress in Swahili.
+	Maendeleo means development and progress in Swahili.
 	I have a strong passion for scripting networking use cases using Python.

 - 🔭 I’m currently working on ...